juanilo/poke-cards-api/README.md

 this will create the image, run the container in detached mode.

+After this you should see a Docker container running with PostgreSQL database set up with `pokecards` DB and `cards` table created and populated with data with port 5432 opened.

 Now lets compile and run the app :

+## Compile and run the API :

 run `npm run build && npm run start`

+After should be running on "http://localhost:<4000 or the one specified at PORT environment variable>/api/v1/cards"

 ## Dev